 MyPlan is a comprehensive career planning tool that is FREE to Penn State students and alumni who obtain the license code from Career Services.
 This system is useful for those in various stages of the career planning process, whether exploring majors, seeking to discover careers associated with specific majors, or changing careers.
 MyPlan contains four FREE self-assessments and corresponding career suggestions (interests, skills, personality and values), provided the license code is entered during the account registration process.
 For the code, email email@example.com from your Penn State email account (alumni can schedule an appointment).

-Career Assessments – schedule an appointment with a career counselor (Commons building / 610-892-1390) to complete the Myers Briggs personality assessment and obtain a comprehensive career report.
+Career Assessments – schedule an appointment with a career counselor (104 Main Building / 610-892-1390) to complete the Myers Briggs personality assessment and obtain a comprehensive career report.

 eLion Major Themes (a Penn State resource for current students) – Within eLion, select Major Themes to answer questions about your interests and skills and receive a list of Penn State majors that may be a good match.

 DUS Navigator 101 (a Penn State resource available to all) – This educational planning program is designed for first-year students who are exploring majors.
 It consists of a series of lessons and assignments that will help clarify your interests, consider your abilities, and explore academic opportunities so you can develop a well-informed educational plan.
 These lessons will also help you assess your academic progress and become knowledgeable about academic policies and procedures.

 My Skills My Future (a public resource) – Type in a job you’ve had or want to find careers requiring similar skills.